-Did Divyanka Tripathi Have Problem With Karan Patel While Shooting Yeh Hai Mohabbatein?
+Did Divyanka Tripathi Have Issues With Karan Patel While Shooting Yeh Hai Mohabbatein?
 Karan Reacts

-Yeh Hai Mohabbatein actors Karan Patel and Divyanka Tripathi have been working together for more than five years.
+Yeh Hai Mohabbatein actors Karan Patel and Divyanka Tripathi have been working together for more than five years now.
 The show will be going off air on December 20, 2019.
-Recently, the makers released the promo of new show Yeh Hai Chahatein in which the duo was seen introducing the female lead Sargun Kaur.
+Recently, the makers released the promo of a new show Yeh Hai Chahatein in which the duo was seen introducing the female lead Sargun Kaur.
 It has to be recalled that there have been on and off reports saying all is not well between Karan and Divyanka.
 When Pinkvilla asked Karan about the same, he rubbished the rumours.

 Karan said that he won't call it a problem and revealed that he had a habit of going to the sets late, which had irked Divyanka and he doesn't complain about it.
 He also added that they are good friends and wish well for each other.